-While you are heating the kydex, make sure that the press is ready for action.
-Between two pieces of wooden boards, you should glue the two slice of foam.
-The gluing process is not required but it will help you keep the entire thing together, especially when you will use your own bodyweight to hold it in place for a couple of minutes.
+While you are heating the Kydex, make sure that the press is ready for action.
+Between two pieces of wooden boards, you should glue the two slices of foam.
+The gluing process is not required but it will help you keep the entire thing together, especially when you will use your own body weight to hold it in place for a couple of minutes.

 Press the two pieces together, until they take up the form that resembles the gun.
 If you want more comfort room at a later date, or maybe get a universal size, you can put duct tape on the gun before putting it between the two pieces of hot plastic.
 Whether you need more space (and where you need it) is up to you.
 Some people like more flexibility at the barrel while others at the trigger.

 As soon as you are done with this, get ready for the pressing.
 Place the gun with the plastic between the two pieces of foamed wood.
 Now stand on it, and remain there for the next ten minutes, until the kydex takes the perfect shape of the gun.
 If you have a professional press, you simply have to set it up and take a coffee break.